Treaty of Waitangi claims and settlements

 Claims by Māori based on historic grievances against the Crown, and the claims' subsequent settlements, have been a significant feature of New Zealand politics since the Treaty of Waitangi Act 1975 and the Waitangi Tribunal that it established to hear those claims.
-Successive governments have increasingly provided formal legal and political opportunity for Māori to seek redress for what Maori claim were breaches by the Crown of obligations set out in the Treaty of Waitangi.
+Successive governments have increasingly provided formal legal and political opportunity for Māori to seek redress for what Māori claim were breaches by the Crown of obligations set out in the Treaty of Waitangi.
 While it has resulted in putting to rest a number of significant longstanding grievances, the process has been subject to criticisms.